NicoNex/adam/README.md

 ## Endpoints
-All endpoints support the GET HTTP method except for the `/put` one that needs the request to be POST.
+All endpoints support the GET HTTP method except for the `/put` and `/set_meta` ones that needs the request to be POST.

 ### /
 This endpoint lets you browse the directory tree adam is exposing.